Dikwella: Dikwella Peraheras

-Dikwella usually has Peraheras to celebrate Vesak, Poson & Esala during May, June & July.
+Dikwella usually has Peraheras to celebrate Vesak, Poson and Esala during May, June and July.
 These colourful Buddhist festivals usually include daytime and torch-lit night-time processions of caparisoned temple elephants, dancers and musicians.
 The size and pattern of these celebrations vary from year to year.

 Dikwella beach

 This long sandy beach is largely protected by headlands, reefs and sand-bars, making it safer for swimming.

 The headlands have reefs along their rocks, close to the beach.
 At both the Pehambiya end and the western end, swimmers can snorkel out from the beach to watch colourful reef fish amongst the rocks.

 Local inshore fishermen, especially at the sheltered Pehambiya end, mostly use colourful small Oru outrigger canoes which are easier to manoeuvre over the seasonal shifting sand-bars.

+Nearby Hiriketiya Beach is also well known among tourists and surfers.
+The calm waters and tranquil surroundings make it an ideal spot for vacationers seeking relaxation.